Bankruptcy Abuse Prevention and Consumer Protection Act: Hurricane Katrina bankruptcies

 Jim Sensenbrenner, Republican chairman of the House Judiciary Committee claimed: "If someone in Katrina is down and out, and has no possibility of being able to repay 40 percent or more of their debts, then the new bankruptcy law doesn't apply.

-The Justice Department's US Trustee program has since said it would not attempt to enforce the means test rules for disaster victims, including those affected by Hurricane Katrina.
+The United States Trustee program has since said it would not attempt to enforce the means test rules for disaster victims, including those affected by Hurricane Katrina.
 The Justice Department Trustees oversee the administration of bankruptcy law and are able to file the motions necessary to enforce the means test.
 Despite these assurances, bankruptcy judges are still able to enforce these rules sua sponte.